County of Conviction: Los Angeles

 Year of Conviction: 2003

-On April 16, 2001, at 11:30 A.M., Kiera Newsome was in class at Crenshaw SEA Charter School, thirteen miles away from the shooting.
-Suffering from residual anxiety from witnessing the December 2000 gang-related shooting death of her boyfriend Marquell Norman, her plan was to complete credits to graduate in June, finish high school, and move on with her life.
-School procedures at SEA charter school are quite rigid – small classes and continuous adult supervision ensured that these continuation students focused on remediation and graduation.
+On April 16, 2001, at 11:30 A.M., Kiera Newsome was in class at Crenshaw SEA Charter School, 13 miles away from the shooting.
+School procedures at SEA charter school are quite rigid with small classes and continuous adult supervision.
 Students were expected to sign in and out of the school, attendance in class was taken several times daily, as well as at lunch, and students were unable to leave school grounds without permission.
 Uniforms consisted of black pants and a white polo shirt.

 At trial, the defense provided written evidence of Kiera’s attendance at all of her classes at the SEA Charter School the day of the murder, testimony from her teacher verifying her presence in class, and dated assignments from class that morning.
 However, the prosecution drew a different picture: after signing into class, Kiera could have slipped out the back gate of her school, changed her clothes on the 13-mile drive to the crime scene from her school uniform to the all-red outfit the shooter wore, committed the crime, changed her clothes again on the drive back to school, and appeared in the classroom in time for the noon lunch head count.

 In the years since her sentencing, the California Innocence Project has learned that different people have come forward to state that Kiera Newsome was not the shooter and was set up by another member of the 107 Hoover Crips.

 On Christmas Eve in 2018, then-Governor Jerry Brown commuted Kiera’s sentence, making her eligible for parole in 2020.